meditationstuff/protocol_1/auxiliary.md

 [<a href="#912auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="913auxiliary"></span> beauty:

+Imagine things, sights, locations, landscapes, interiors, buildings, artwork, objects of extraordinary (realistic or fantastic or unearthly or etc.) beauty.

+comment:

+Explore, flash on the "raw" / "bare" sensory features, details of these.
+You might or might not sometimes try to (liminally) verbally describe some of this, or not at all.

+[<a href="#913auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]